thorchain/docs/thornodes/leaving.md

 ## Unbonding

 {% hint style="info" %}
-You can only unbond when your Node is on "standby", ie, just before it is selected to churn in, or after it is churned out.\
+You can only unbond when your Node is on "standby" or is "disabled", ie, before it is selected to churn in or after it has churned out.\
 You cannot unbond if you are "ready" or "active" or have any amount of funds on your Yggdrasil address
 {% endhint %}